 #12 – The Onyx & Breezy Foundation

-Another privately run nonprofit started in memory of the founder’s dogs, this foundation has a host of programs including helping people with medical bills.
-They also donate to many other programs, including cancer research, and they are a good resource for information if you need help finding a grant that fits your situation.
+Another privately run nonprofit started in memory of the founder’s dogs, this foundation has a host of programs including helping people with pet medical bills.
+They also donate to many other programs, including cancer research.
+They’re also a good resource for information if you need help finding a grant that fits your situation.